 The CW announced its fall lineup in New York, expanding its programming schedule to six-nights per week.
 The biggest change for comic book fans is the announcement that Supergirl would be moving to Sunday nights.

-The CW Network has given early pickups to three of its hit series for next season, including freshman hit ARROW, its top-rated drama THE VAMPIRE DIARIES and fan favorite SUPERNATURAL, it was announced today by Mark Pedowitz, President, The CW.
-All three shows will return in Fall 2013.
+The CW Network has given early renewals to ten of its primetime series for the 2018-2019 season, it was announced today by Mark Pedowitz, President, The CW.

 We only have to a couple of months to watch the debut of the next CW/DC Comics live action show, as Black Lightning is set to debut on January 16, 2018.

 Last year, Mon-El came to The CW television series, Supergirl.
 As season three readies for release, we learn that Saturn Girl will be arriving in National City, too.

 With the massive success of The CW’s Riverdale series, it was only a matter of time before Sabrina the Teenage Witch got the go ahead from the network.

 The CW has announced it has hired Hartley Sawyer to play Ralph Dibny (aka The Elongated Man) for season four of The Flash.

 Here’s something that will keep you thinking until October – both Captain Cold and Damien Darhk are scheduled to return for Season 3 of DC’s Legends of Tomorrow series on The CW.
 How is this possible?
 Hint: Time travel.